Plug4Green/Plug4Green/P4GDemo/README.md

 1. Assign "Controller" to a VM
 2. Assign "Compute" & "Storage - Ceph OSD" to the two other VMs

-After that you will be able to click on "Deploy".
+After that you will be able to click on "Deploy Changes".
 It may require from some minutes to hours based on the system performances.

 ### Environment setup